cdzombak/omnifocus-bugs/2016-09-12 OmniFocus (Mac, 2.6.2 (v109.3.9)) SQL errors - URGENT; cannot save.md

 ![](2016-09-12 OmniFocus (Mac, 2.6.2 (v109.3.9)) SQL errors - URGENT; cannot save/Screen Shot 2016-09-12 at 20.37.10.png)
 ![](2016-09-12 OmniFocus (Mac, 2.6.2 (v109.3.9)) SQL errors - URGENT; cannot save/Screen Shot 2016-09-12 at 20.37.17.png)

+## Human Reply

+Hi Chris,

+Thanks for the extra info, and for your patience.
+As you might have gathered from Ken's tweet, this really isn't something we have seen before without the influence of a "bad OS citizen" so my hope is that we can get to the bottom of it and restore your confidence.

+An engineer and I looked at the console logs and it seems like at least the zero-byte attachments are caused by OmniFocus not being able to read the root transaction inside your database in order to get their true sizes.
+This results in console messages containing errors like:

+   Unable to open zip archive 00000000000000=pIo9PZq5k8M+jZo4rSn9805.zip.

+If you inspect this file manually, are you unable to unzip it?
+It should found in the location:

+   ~/Library/Containers/com.omnigroup.OmniFocus2/Data/Library/Application Support/OmniFocus/OmniFocus.ofocus

+Using Go > Go To Folder... in Finder (or ⇧⌘G) is probably the easiest way to get there.

+Sincerely,

+## My Reply

+> An engineer and I looked at the console logs and it seems like at least the zero-byte attachments are caused by OmniFocus not being able to read the root transaction inside your database in order to get their true sizes.

+That makes some sense — over the past couple of months I have seen sporadic "disconnected root transaction" error messages on various devices.
+I typically click "repair" on that dialog when it appears.

+In this case, I resolved it by telling OmniFocus on the Mac to rebuild its database (per directions from OG #1626010, the first & most recent time this happened to me).

+> As you might have gathered from Ken's tweet, this really isn't something we have seen before without the influence of a "bad OS citizen" so my hope is that we can get to the bottom of it and restore your confidence.

+I really wish I had anything more to share — I wasn't doing anything out of the ordinary, just going about my usual morning/early-afternoon routine of reading email and adding & rearranging things in OmniFocus.

+If you can think of anything else you want me to provide, please let me know,

+Thanks,
+Chris